Henrik-Peters/ActivFlex-Media/README.md

 All logic that is related to presenting media items (like displaying images, playing music) should be placed in this module.

-## Changelog / Version info

-For every release you will find a brief description here, describing what has changed or has been added to the project.
-This should be a shorter and more readable summary than the actual commit history.
-Some changes may be left out here if they are not necessarily important to the whole project (like small bug fixes).

-### ActivFlex Media - Version 0.1

-* Images will be presented when passed as startup arguments
-* Size and position of images can be changed in presentation mode
-* Images can be displayed and exchanged in presentation mode
-* Navigation control for the browsing path added
-* The thumbnail size can be changed with a zoom control
-* Images have thumbnails that keep their aspect ratio
-* Browsing in the file system is now possible
-* The main navigation contains all logical drives from the filesystem
-* GUI allows switching between normal and fullscreen mode
-* Custom window layout design and resize logic

 ## Miscellaneous

 At the moments all icons and controls are vector-based.
 This can be very useful in the future to create